-Bryce Maddock, CEO of TaskUs, an outsourced customer support provider with offices in Santa Monica, Calif., and Manila, Philippines, warned that cost is not the only factor businesses need to consider.
-Maddock — whose clients include LivingSocial, Hotel Tonight and HauteLook — said that businesses also need to make sure the provider they choose won’t compromise their brand and, most importantly, the customer experience.
+Bryce Maddock, CEO of TaskUs, a California-based outsourced customer support provider with offices in the Philippines, warned that costs aren’t the only factor to weigh.
+Businesses also need to make sure the provider they choose won’t compromise their brand and, most crucially, the customer experience.

 “The most common mistake companies make when choosing a call center is focusing exclusively on price,” Maddock said.
 “Service, reliability and cultural fit should never be discounted.
 Choose the call center that fits your brand and company culture, not just your price point.”

 For a long time, this has been the major point of contention between domestic and offshore call centers.
 Domestic contact centers assert that employing native English speakers as agents eliminates the cultural barrier associated with offshore call centers.
 Domestic contact centers also tend to maintain a technologically superior infrastructure compared to overseas call centers.
 However, a more recent phenomenon has given rise to yet another kind of contact center: the nearshore call center.

 Nearshore call centers are designed to blend the quality of service found in domestic call centers with the cost-effectiveness of offshore call centers.
 These contact centers are typically located in Central America or the Caribbean and have a significant number of bilingual agents as well as native English speakers.
 Nearshore call centers also tend to minimize cultural barriers because there is more travel back and forth between nearshore countries compared to truly overseas call centers.

 Besides offshore and nearshore call centers, there is also homeshoring, a recent trend in which agents are based in their homes in the U.S., saving businesses money while giving customers access to local support.